 Negatives Of A Mobility Scooter

 Their greater length restricts their turning radius, and they cannot utilise certain lifts or wheelchair-accessible technology.
 People with disabilities cannot use some types of elevators and wheelchair-accessible equipment because of their length.
-Things like door opener buttons and doorknobs may be more challenging to reach because of the size.
+Because of the size, things like door opener buttons and doorknobs may be more challenging to reach.
 While at home or on the go, it may be challenging to move through small places.

 Mobility Scooters: A Wide Range of Potential Applications